MortenTabaka/Semantic-segmentation-of-LandCover.ai-dataset/README.md

 The project provides two ways of running the project.
 The first is environment installed via Anaconda and the other is running a Docker container (recommended).

+To be able to use dockerized version of Tensorflow, follow this official Nvidia's installation guide: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker

 ## DockerHub Image for Linux
 Ready image is accessible on Docker Hub.